aakashg339/Web-scraping-system-with-Python-multiprocessing/README.md

 3. What is the average number of athletes?
 ## Running it locally on your machine

-1. Clone this repo, and cd to the project root.
+1. Clone this repository, and cd to the project root.
 2. Run python3 handler.py
 ## Purpose